 Subject Lead: Mrs Susie DeSouza

-Our approach to teaching Personal, Social, Health and Education (PSHE) at Stanley Park Infants’ School is to help develop every child to become a well-rounded global citizen who understands how different people around the world live their lives.
+Our approach to teaching Personal, Social, Health and Education (PSHE) and RHE (Relationship, Health, Education) at Stanley Park Infants’ School is to help develop every child to become a well-rounded global citizen who understands how different people around the world live their lives.

 How we teach RHE & PSHE